Falls from Heights — Claim Compensation for Falling at Work

 Call us, whenever it suits you, on 08082391859 for a friendly, empathetic discussion with one of our workplace accident solicitors** to find out if you do have a claim for compensation.

-What are the benefits of claiming with Friends Legal for injuries caused by a fall from height?
+What are the benefits of claiming with Workplace Injury Claims for injuries caused by a fall from a height?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.